OpenEvalProject/evals/manuscripts/elife-77772/v2/manuscript.md

 The trained model is accessible at the Github repository for both Python: https://github.com/PridaLab/cnn-ripple, (copy archived at swh:1:rev:9dcc5b6a8267b89eb86a2813dbbcb74a621a701b; Amaducci and Navas-Olive, 2021) and MATLAB: https://github.com/PridaLab/cnn-matlab (copy archived at swh:1:rev:060b2ff6e4b6c5eacb9799addd5123ad06eaaf33; Navas-Olive and Esparza, 2022).
 Code visualization and detection is shown in an interactive notebook https://colab.research.google.com/github/PridaLab/cnn-ripple/blob/main/src/notebooks/cnn-example.ipynb.

-## Offline detection of SWR events with Butterworth filters
+### Offline detection of SWR events with Butterworth filters

 Standard ripple detection tools are based on spectral filters.
 In order to compare online and offline performance, we adopted the OE bandpass (100–300 Hz passband) second-order Butterworth filter as the gold standard.
 We confirmed that the choosen filter parameters provided optimal performance when tested with the same training set used for the CNN.
 Offline filter detection was computed in MATLAB R2019b, using the Butterworth filter (100–300 Hz passband) and a non-casual filter filtfilt to avoid phase lags.
 In order to compute the envelope, the filtered signal was amplified twice, filtered by a fourth-order Savitzky-Golay filter, and then smoothed by two consecutive movmean sliding windows (2.3 and 6.7 ms).
 A detection had to fulfill two conditions: the envelope had to surpass a first threshold, which will define the ripple beginning and end, and a second threshold to be considered a detection.
 Detections closer than 15 ms were merged.
 Performance of ripple detection methods is very sensitive to the chosen threshold.
 To look for the fairest comparison, we made predictions for all possible combinations of the first threshold being 1, 1.5, 2, 2.5 times the envelope standard deviation, and the second threshold being 3, 3.5, 4, 4.5, 5, 5.5, 6, 6.5, 7, 7.5, 8, 8.5, 9, 9.5, 10 times the envelope standard deviation (giving a total of 60 threshold combinations).
 We then chose the one that scored the maximum F1.
 This was done separately for each session.

 Online detections were defined whenever the filtered signal was above a single threshold (see next section).
 To exclude for artifacts and to cope with detection standards (Fernández-Ruiz et al., 2019), an additional non-ripple channel was used to veto high-frequency noise detections.

-## Characterization of SWRs
+### Characterization of SWRs

 Ripple properties were computed using a 100 ms window around the center of the event of the pyramidal channel of the raw LFP.
 Preferred frequency was computed first by calculating the power spectrum of the 100 ms interval using the enlarged bandpass filter 70 and 400 Hz, and then looking for the frequency of the maximum power.
 In order to account for the exponential power decay in higher frequencies, we subtracted a fitted exponential curve (‘fitnlm’ from MATLAB toolbox) before looking for the preferred frequency.
 The <100 Hz contribution was computed as the sum of the power values for all frequencies lower than 100 Hz normalized by the sum of all power values for all frequencies (of note, no subtraction was applied to this power spectrum).
-The entropy was computed using a normalized power spectrum (divided by the sum of all power values along all frequencies) as:Entropy=-∑Powerf⋅log2Powerf
+The entropy was computed using a normalized power spectrum (divided by the sum of all power values along all frequencies) as:

+$$
+Entropy=-\sumPowerf⋅log_{2}Powerf
+$$

-## OE custom plugins for online detection
+### OE custom plugins for online detection

 Two custom plugins were developed using OE GUI 0.4.6 software in a personal computer.
 The first plugin was designed to detect when a signal crossed a determined amplitude threshold, defined as the signal standard deviation multiplied by some number.
 It was used in combination with the Bandpass Filter plugin, which implements a Butterworth filter, so the input for the crossing detector was a filtered signal.
 In order to avoid artifacts, we use a second input channel from a separate region defined by the experimenter.
 Events detected in both channels were discarded.